 Canonical AI Agent Demos

 These are complete, runnable strategies – not snippets.
 They demonstrate how to backtest an AI trading agent with real external data sources, and they validate that LumiBot’s AI-driven trading strategy backtest pipeline works end to end.
+All demo files are located in lumibot/example_strategies/.

-The Three Demos
+The Four Demos

 News Sentiment Strategy